What is the Building Retrofit Pilot?

 The Retrofit Pilot is more than just a funding initiative; it's a step towards a more sustainable and energy-efficient future for the West Midlands.

-Retrofit Pilot Resources
+Retrofit Pilot Resource Library

 Presentation from the Retrofit Pilot team, covering the overall scheme approach, it's design and how funding allocation and drawdown will work.
-This is followed by an in-depth discussion with attendees present.

 Contact Us